-Complete Guide to Star Wars: Galaxy’s Edge
+The Ultimate Guide to Star Wars: Galaxy’s Edge – Tips, Attractions, and More

 Star Wars: Galaxy Edge opened in May 2019 to massive crowds.
 Plans for this highly themed area of Disney’s Hollywood Studios at the Walt Disney World Resort were initially developed in the early 2010’s by Walt Disney Imagineering to capitalize on Disney’s acquisition of the Star Wars franchise from George Lucas.